 Double-byte fonts (typically Chinese, Japanese, and Korean) and subscription fonts (for example, Adobe Fonts) cannot be packaged due to licensing restrictions.
 For more information on subscription font limitations, see Can I use Adobe Fonts or Monotype Fonts with Typefi Cloud below.

 I've uploaded my fonts.
 How do I get Typefi to activate them?

-Whether you've manually uploaded your fonts or will use FontLink, the next step is adding a Copy Folder action to your Typefi workflow (before any InDesign actions).
-Use Copy Folder to copy from the folder containing your template fonts to a "Document Fonts" folder inside your job folder:
+The next step is adding a Copy Folder action to your Typefi workflow (before any InDesign actions).
+Use Copy Folder to copy from the folder containing your fonts to a "Document Fonts" folder inside the job folder:

 |Copy||Browse for the folder containing the template fonts|

 Typefi Server 8.3 or later and the Adobe InDesign plug-in version 18 or later are required to support document installed font ("Document Fonts") activation.

 Can I use Adobe PostScript Type 1 fonts with Typefi?

 Yes, but… 😐